Subtractive Synthesis Part 2

 Key Tracking

-You can hear key tracking in action by setting the resonance to it’s maximum position so it starts to oscillate.
+You can hear key tracking in action by setting the resonance to full so the filter starts to resonate.
 If you now set key tracking to -100% or +100% you will hear the notes change as you move up and down the keyboard.
 With some synthesizers, this means you can use the filter as an extra oscillator!

 Lowpass, highpass, and bandpass filters are the 3 most used filter types in synthesizers.
 Other filters exist, like notch filters and comb filters, but most filters are different emulations of their analog versions.